Rhinemann/mage-hack/Core.md

 > *Necessary Tools:* Whenever your action includes a Sphere  you must use at least one tool conforming to your Paradigm, otherwise treat all 1s and 2s as hitches and gain 1 PP.
 >
 > *The Weight of Consensus:* Whenever a Sleeper witnesses you using Magick in obvious ways, you take d6 Paradoxed stress and gain 1 PP.
+>
+> *Opposed Resonance:*  Step down the highest die in the pool when employing opposed Resonance in the casting.
+>
+> *Appropriate Resonance:* Step up the lowest die in the pool when employing appropriate Resonance in the casting.

 You can spend points to take one or more of these SFX on character creation or later